-- Your managing director has sent you the following e-mail: 'I have been hearing about the concept of communities of interest.
-What are they, would they be useful in our company and, if so, how should we introduce them?'
+- Many organizations are now introducing knowledge-sharing initiatives and processes.
+Outline one approach that you would like to see introduced in your organization, justifying how it would be of benefit to the business. - Your managing director has sent you the following e-mail: 'I have been hearing about the concept of communities of interest.
+What are they, would they be useful in our company, and if so, how should we introduce them?'
 Draft your reply. - The following questions were posed by Swart et al (2003) for the CIPD on knowledgeintensive firms: - What are the key characteristics of knowledge-intensive organizations? - What are the particular knowledge-intensive situations that are important for the success of organizations? - Which people management practices are particularly valuable in helping to manage these situations successfully?

-Drawing on the Swart et al and other research, provide answers to these questions.
+Drawing on Swart et al and other research, provide answers to these questions.